sutoiku/puffin/docs/Icecap.md

 **Will Icecap support the Iceberg table format?**
 Yes, Iceberg will support both the [Iceberg](https://iceberg.apache.org/) and [Delta Lake](https://delta.io/) table formats (not to be confused with file formats).

-**Which file formats will be supported on the underlying Object Store?**
+**Which file formats will be supported in the underlying Object Store?**
 All of them.

 **Which file formats will be supported in cache?**